CamilaFrancischinelli/Coursera-Getting-and-Cleaning-Data/README.md

 -timebodygiroscopemagstdev: corresponds to the time body giroscope mag stdev
 -timebodygiroscopejerkmagmean: corresponds to the time body giroscope jerk mag mean
 -timebodygiroscopejerkmagstdev: corresponds to the time body giroscope jerk mag stdev
--frequencybodyaccelerometermeanX: corresponds to the frequency body accelerometer mean X
+-frequencybodyaccelerometermeanx: corresponds to the frequency body accelerometer meanx
--frequencybodyaccelerometermeanY: corresponds to the frequency body accelerometer mean Y
+-frequencybodyaccelerometermeany: corresponds to the frequency body accelerometer meany
--frequencybodyaccelerometermeanZ: corresponds to the frequency body accelerometer mean Z
+-frequencybodyaccelerometermeanz: corresponds to the frequency body accelerometer meanz
--frequencybodyaccelerometerstdevX: corresponds to the frequency body accelerometer stdev X
+-frequencybodyaccelerometerstdevx: corresponds to the frequency body accelerometer stdevx
--frequencybodyaccelerometerstdevY: corresponds to the frequency body accelerometer stdev Y
+-frequencybodyaccelerometerstdevy: corresponds to the frequency body accelerometer stdevy
--frequencybodyaccelerometerstdevZ: corresponds to the frequency body accelerometer stdev Z
+-frequencybodyaccelerometerstdevz: corresponds to the frequency body accelerometer stdevz
--frequencybodyaccelerometerjerkmeanX: corresponds to the frequency body accelerometer jerk mean X
+-frequencybodyaccelerometerjerkmeanx: corresponds to the frequency body accelerometer jerk meanx
--frequencybodyaccelerometerjerkmeanY: corresponds to the frequency body accelerometer jerk mean Y
+-frequencybodyaccelerometerjerkmeany: corresponds to the frequency body accelerometer jerk meany
--frequencybodyaccelerometerjerkmeanZ: corresponds to the frequency body accelerometer jerk mean Z
+-frequencybodyaccelerometerjerkmeanz: corresponds to the frequency body accelerometer jerk meanz
--frequencybodyaccelerometerjerkstdevX: corresponds to the frequency body accelerometer jerk stdev X
+-frequencybodyaccelerometerjerkstdevx: corresponds to the frequency body accelerometer jerk stdevx
--frequencybodyaccelerometerjerkstdevY: corresponds to the frequency body accelerometer jerk stdev Y
+-frequencybodyaccelerometerjerkstdevy: corresponds to the frequency body accelerometer jerk stdevy
--frequencybodyaccelerometerjerkstdevZ: corresponds to the frequency body accelerometer jerk stdev Z
+-frequencybodyaccelerometerjerkstdevz: corresponds to the frequency body accelerometer jerk stdevz
--frequencybodygiroscopemeanX: corresponds to the frequency body giroscope mean X
+-frequencybodygiroscopemeanx: corresponds to the frequency body giroscope meanx
--frequencybodygiroscopemeanY: corresponds to the frequency body giroscope mean Y
+-frequencybodygiroscopemeany: corresponds to the frequency body giroscope meany
--frequencybodygiroscopemeanZ: corresponds to the frequency body giroscope mean Z
+-frequencybodygiroscopemeanz: corresponds to the frequency body giroscope meanz
--frequencybodygiroscopestdevX: corresponds to the frequency body giroscope stdev X
+-frequencybodygiroscopestdevx: corresponds to the frequency body giroscope stdevx
--frequencybodygiroscopestdevY: corresponds to the frequency body giroscope stdev Y
+-frequencybodygiroscopestdevy: corresponds to the frequency body giroscope stdevy
--frequencybodygiroscopestdevZ: corresponds to the frequency body giroscope stdev Z
+-frequencybodygiroscopestdevz: corresponds to the frequency body giroscope stdevz
 -frequencybodyaccelerometermagmean: corresponds to the frequency body accelerometer mag mean
 -frequencybodyaccelerometermagstdev: corresponds to the frequency body accelerometer mag stdev
 -frequencybodyaccelerometerjerkmagmean: corresponds to the frequency body accelerometer jerk mag mean